Chocobozzz/PeerTube/support/doc/plugins/guide.md

 Adding transcoding profiles allow admins to change ffmpeg encoding parameters and/or encoders.
 A transcoding profile has to be chosen by the admin of the instance using the admin configuration.

+Transcoding profiles used for live transcoding must not provide any `videoFilters`.

 ```js
 async function register ({
   transcodingManager